wp-plugins/youtube-channel-gallery/readme.txt

 * **Key:** You must insert your own API key.
 The API key inserted is an example and if you do not change the API key for yours you may receive an error message of exceeded quota.
 This is necessary in version 3 of the YouTube API, [Obtaining authorization credentials](https://developers.google.com/youtube/registering_an_application).
 Shortcode attribute: key; value: API key.
 (Required).

 * **Video feed type:** option to select the feed type to use to show videos.
-Yo can select Uploaded by a user, User's favorites, User's likes or Playlist.
+You can select Uploaded by a user, User's favorites, User's likes or Playlist.
 Shortcode attribute: feed; value: user (default), favorites, likes or playlist.
 (Optional).

 * **Identify by:** option to select the type you want id to use to identify your channel, your user name or id channel.
 Shortcode attribute: identify_by; value: username (default) or channelid.
 (Optional).